Get

 4. Keep the Training Sessions Nice and Short

-Shar Pei get distracted easily and don’t like to participate in boring, repetitive activities.
+Dogs, including Shar Peis, can get distracted easily and don’t like to participate in long, repetitive activities.
 Therefore, long training days are a bad choice for this breed.
-Instead, keep the sessions short (5–10 minutes, three to five times a day) yet exciting enough for the dog to look forward to the next day.
+Instead, keep the sessions short (5–10 minutes, three times a day) yet exciting enough for the dog to look forward to the next day.
 Also, try your best to make the training diverse by changing things up.

 5. Start Obedience Training at a Young Age